tuttelikz/tuttelikz/README.md

 I'm San, a research engineer with background in digital healthcare.

-I have completed my Ph.D. in Biomedical Engineering from UNIST.
+I am completing my Ph.D. in Biomedical Engineering from UNIST.

 Open to new ops; feel free to ping me for talking shop.